Workflow

 It is not forecasting, it does not guarantee outcomes, and it is not real-time alerting.

-Open the trend chart, pick the shift, then read the reviews that caused it.
+Open the trend chart, pick the shift, then validate recovery progress across appraisals and reviews.